littleosbook/littleosbook/output.md

 ### Moving the Cursor

 Moving the cursor of the framebuffer is done via two different I/O ports.
-The cursor position is determined with a 16 bits integer: 0 means row zero, column zero; 1 means row zero, column one; 80 means row one, column zero and so on.
+The cursor's position is determined with a 16 bits integer: 0 means row zero, column zero; 1 means row zero, column one; 80 means row one, column zero and so on.
 Since the position is 16 bits large, and the `out` assembly instruction argument is 8 bits, the position must be sent in two turns, first 8 bits then the next 8 bits.
 The framebuffer has two I/O ports, one for accepting the data, and one for describing the data being received.
 Port `0x3D4` [@osdev:vga] is